SShak/xmonad/README.md

 - In the terminal type: sudo pacman -S xmonad xmonad-contribs xmobar dmenu (xmobar is optional, but it's nice)
 - Take the xmonad.hs file and put into your .config/xmonad folder (if you don't have one, then make one)
-- .xmobarrc should be place in you ~ directory.
+- .xmobarrc should be placed in your ~ directory.
 This is where you should find directories such as .config and Desktop.
 - If you are using my alacritty .toml, add it to .config/alacritty.

 From here reboot or logout to Smmd and pick Xmonad.
 The desktop should be blank so launch nitrogen with dmenu and apply some wallpaper.